Green Homes Grant

 There are two categories of improvements: primary and secondary measures.
 You are able to apply for a voucher to install one or more of the following ‘primary’ measures:

 - Solid wall insulation, cavity wall insulation, under-floor insulation or roof insulation (including loft, flat roof and room-in-roof) and insulation for park homes

 - Air source heat pump or ground source heat pump

 - Solar thermal heating

-As long as you are installing one or more primary measures, you can also use your voucher for one or more improvement on the ‘secondary measures’ list.
+As long as you are installing one or more ‘primary measures’, you can also use your voucher for one or more improvements on the ‘secondary measures’ list.
 The cost of the secondary measure cannot be greater than the cost of the primary measure:

 - Replacing single glazing with double/triple glazing or installing secondary glazing